whyboris/JSON-i18n-Editor/README.md

   ...
 }
 ```

-_The value of all the keys at depth 1 must always be objects containing only keys that have strings as values_
+Note: _The value of all the keys at depth 1 must always be objects containing only keys that have strings as values_

 The structure of `en.json` is taken as authority on which keys must be present.